bookerlorne/PG-DiscordBot/README.md

-# PG-DiscordBot
+# Peter Griffin Bot
-Python Discord Bot
+This is a Peter Griffin Discord bot coded in Python